Strong nor’easter forces water rescues and inundates roads as it moves up the East Coast

 - Dangerous coastal flooding: Water levels reached hazardous heights in multiple states during Sunday afternoon’s high tide.
 Parts of coastal Virginia hit major flood stage, the most severe level, Sunday afternoon and dozens of other locales in the mid-Atlantic experienced moderate flooding.
 Monday’s high tides will bring renewed rounds of flooding in some of the same areas and points north.
 Some locations could see water levels reach a mark not touched in more than a decade.

-- Travel woes: The storm is affecting air travel in the Northeast, with ground delays Sunday due to weather at Boston Logan, Reagan National, Newark Liberty, Philadelphia, John F. Kennedy and LaGuardia airports, according to the Federal Aviation Administration.
-Hundreds of flights into and out of these airports were delayed Sunday and dozens were canceled.
-As of 5:30 p.m.
-ET Sunday, more than 5,500 flights within, into or out of the US were delayed, according to flight tracking website FlightAware.com.
+- Travel woes: The storm is affecting air travel in the Northeast, with ground delays due to weather remaining in place Sunday night at Boston Logan and John F. Kennedy airports, according to the Federal Aviation Administration, after ground delays at Reagan National, Newark Liberty, Philadelphia and John F. Kennedy were cleared earlier in the day.
+Average delays at JFK were more than three hours late Sunday, the agency reported.
+As of 9:30 p.m.
+ET Sunday, nearly 7,000 flights within, into or out of the US were delayed, according to flight tracking website FlightAware.com.

 Days of significant coastal flooding